cdimascio/japi-errors/README.md

 // ...
 ```

-Throw, any HTTP error and optionally pass an exception or custom message.
+Throw any HTTP error and optionally pass an exception or custom message.

 ```java
 throw notFound();